hainesr/ruby-zip-container/README.md

 This is a Ruby library for working with ZIP Container files.
 See the [ODF](http://www.idpf.org/epub/30/spec/epub30-ocf.html) and [UCF](https://learn.adobe.com/wiki/display/PDFNAV/Universal+Container+Format) specifications for more details.

-If you are wanting to work with UCF files specifically, there is a Ruby Gem that builds on this one specifically for that.
+If you are wanting to work with UCF files in particular, there is a Ruby Gem that builds on this one specifically for that.
 Please see:
  * [GitHub](https://github.com/hainesr/ruby-ucf)
  * [Rubygems](https://rubygems.org/gems/ucf)